ddvk/rmfakecloud/README.md

     journalctl -u proxy
     ```
-- check if the CA cert was correctly installed
+- check whether the CA cert was installed correctly
     when doing `update-ca-certificates` there should have been `1 added`
     check the logs